CAHLR/PLAN-BERT-TKDE/README.md

 # PLAN-BERT-TKDE
-The source code and data to reproduce the reported results in PLAN-BERT's TKDE paper.
+The source code and data to reproduce the reported results in a TKDE paper (under review) by Pardos & Shao.

 # File Descriptions
 |               Files              | Description                                                                                                                                                                                            |